 Thiazide diuretics are eliminated by the kidney, with a terminal half-life of 5-15 hours.
 In a study of patients with impaired renal function (mean creatinine clearance of 19 mL/min), the half-life of hydrochlorothiazide elimination was lengthened to 21 hours.
 (See DOSAGE AND ADMINISTRATION.)

 The pharmacokinetics of candesartan were compared in patients with mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic impairment to matched healthy volunteers following a single dose of 16 mg candesartan cilexetil.
 The AUC for candesartan in patients with mild and moderate hepatic impairment was increased 30% and 145% respectively.
 The Cmax for candesartan was increased 56% and 73% respectively.
 The pharmacokinetics of candesartan in severe hepatic impairment have not been studied.
 No dose adjustment is recommended for patients with mild hepatic impairment.
-In patients with moderate hepatic impairment, consideration should be given to initiation of ATACAND at a lower dose, such as 8 mg.
-If a lower starting dose is selected for candesartan cilexetil, ATACAND HCT is not recommended for initial titration because the appropriate initial starting dose of candesartan cilexetil cannot be given.
+In patients with moderate hepatic impairment, ATACAND HCT is not recommended for initiation because the appropriate starting dose, 8 mg, cannot be given.
 (See DOSAGE AND ADMINISTRATION).

 Candesartan inhibits the pressor effects of angiotensin II infusion in a dose-dependent manner.
 After 1 week of once-daily dosing with 8 mg of candesartan cilexetil, the pressor effect was inhibited by approximately 90% at peak with approximately 50% inhibition persisting for 24 hours.